xxweka/MIV/README.md

 This implementation of "Cross Attention Pooling" (CAP) is based on Tensorflow.
 A PyTorch implementation can be found here (coming soon)

 ## Instructions common to all the three tasks

+Go to the "code/" subfolder

 ### Requirements